Travel Basics – 2025 Imola Grand Prix

 Imola Weather

 Average daily temperatures in the Emilia Romagna region of Italy during the second half of May are on the rise as sprint turns into summer.
 Expect daily maximums of around 23°C and night time temperatures of around 14°C. Whilst it’s possible for sunny and warm weather, we know from recent experience that this area of Northern Italy can also be very wet during this time of year.
-Last year’s race at Imola was actually cancelled due to several local flooding, and the race was also rain-affected in both 2021 and 2022.
-Hopefully the weather is much improved this year, but it’s still worth packing for the likelihood of at least some rain during the weekend of the Emilia Romagna Grand Prix.
+The 2023 race at Imola was cancelled due to several local flooding, and the race was also rain-affected in both 2021 and 2022.
+The weather was much improved in 2024, but it’s still worth packing for the likelihood of at least some rain during the weekend of the Emilia Romagna Grand Prix.

 1. No, I don’t believe so.
 Sorry, but make sure you have some plan in place, e.g. bag storage at the train station in Bologna or at your hotel.
 Don’t come to the track with large bags or suitcases, as you will probably be denied entry